Supporting The Christie Hospital in Tameside

-Our staff in the Greater Manchester area nominated the local service provided by The Christie NHS Foundation Trust for the donation.
+Staff who live and work in Greater Manchester nominated a local service provided by The Christie NHS Foundation Trust for the donation.

-We made the donation to The Christie Charitable Fund in March.
-Some of our staff also visited the Tameside clinic to see how their support will benefit local cancer patients.
+The money was handed over to The Christie Charitable Fund on Friday (31 March) after our staff visited the Tameside clinic to see for themselves how the support will benefit local cancer patients.

 “The Christie serves 3.2 million people across Greater Manchester and Cheshire so every journey made to a local clinic means less congestion on the motorway and major A roads network - so we are delighted to support the initiative.”